November 7, 1997: Apple releases the Newton MessagePad 2100, the last and best iteration of the company’s early line of handheld devices.

 The sad death of the Newton

 As I wrote when marking the 1993 launch of the original MessagePad, I think this product line remains the most underrated in Apple’s history.
-Apple’s first attempt at a true standalone mobile device (unlike, say, the Macintosh Portable or the PowerBook, which were shrunk-down Macs), the MessagePad gave users a PDA complete with stylus and advanced handwriting recognition.
+The company’s first attempt at a true standalone mobile device (unlike, say, the Macintosh Portable or the PowerBook, which were shrunk-down Macs), the MessagePad gave users a PDA complete with stylus and advanced handwriting recognition.

 Unfortunately, it suffered from bad early word of mouth.
 The device came at a time when Apple found itself mired in the financial doldrums.
 Plus, the MessagePad lacked the necessary applications to make it a “must have” gadget.
 Most crucially, this pre-internet mobile device simply arrived too early.
 The MessagePad would have benefited enormously from internet connectivity.